emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson3.md

 ## Quests

 Today, we are making the Quests a little more challenging.
-We have covered all the concepts needed in today's lesson however, I didn't cover exactly how to complete below.
+We have covered all the concepts needed in today's lesson however, I didn't cover exactly how to complete them below.
 Don't worry a thorough review of the code breakdowns should give you everything you need to figure it out, and if you have any questions or problems feel free to reach out in Discord!

-1. Currently our view spans the entire width of the screen, see if you can add a modifier to the `VStack` that creates "horiztonal" giving the entire view some padding around the left and right edges.
+1. Currently, our view spans the entire width of the screen, see if you can add a modifier to the `VStack` that creates "horizontal" padding, giving the entire view some padding around the left and right edges.
 2. Add some code to the button action that assigns an empty string to the `inputText` variable after it prints the user input.

 To submit your quests, take a picture of both the screen and the console logs in the developer console.